javiac/thoughts/README.md

 ### Client

-React app for adding thoughts.
+React app created with create-react-app scripts.
+It uses react testing library to test the App component.

 ### Server

 NodeJS server that simulates the thoughts store.
+It uses mocha to test the API.

 ## Run the project